ZhangShiHuai/ModifiedHoekBrown_3D_FailureEnvelope/README.txt

 (iii) Zhang, S., Wu, S., & Zhang, G. (2020).
 Strength and deformability of a low-porosity sandstone under true triaxial compression conditions.
 International Journal of Rock Mechanics and Mining Sciences, 127, 104204.

-The new Hoek-Brown criterion enables a 3D failure envelop based only on conventional triaxial compression tests.
+The new Hoek-Brown criterion enables a 3D failure envelope based only on conventional triaxial compression tests.
 In this package, I provide the peak strength data of Zigong sandstone from Reference(iii) as a demo.

 Specifically, this package includes: